Author has written 18 stories for Teen Titans, and Tron.

 House of Mirrors: There are many alternate universes in the multiverse.
 The differences between these universes can be very small, or very, very large.
 In one universe, they are heroes, the Titans.
 In another, they are ruthless criminals, the Tyrants.
 These two universes have collided before, and they will soon meet again...
 Rated T for graphic violence.
 On hiatus.

 TRON: Uprising Season Two: Beck's battles against the Occupation grow more dangerous, but the Uprising is beginning to grow as well...
-Rated T for canon-typical depictions of violence, death, dismemberment, injury, torture, brainwashing, and rioting.
+Rated T for canon-typical depictions of violence, death, dismemberment, injury, torture, brainwashing, rioting, and bombing.
 In progress.Episode One: The Resistance, Part One: Tron has been healed, and the programs from Able's Garage stand with the Renegade.
 However, Clu is on his way to Argon, and Beck needs to get his new allies to safety...
 Episode Two: The Resistance, Part Two: Dyson is now in charge of the Occupation in Argon, and Tesler has been executed for incompetence.
 Tron sends Beck to retrieve Tesler's identity disc, and Paige learns the truth about several things...
 Episode Three: The Resistance, Part Three: Beck goes to Bismuth to meet with the Bismuth Rebels, but their leader isn't too pleased to find out that the Renegade isn't actually Tron...
 Episode Four: Survivors: The new members of the Uprising begin to settle in to their new lives, but the transition isn't completely smooth for all of them...
 Episode Five: Corruption: A virus infection has arrived in Argon City, and Beck and Paige do their best to stop the spread of the virus without resorting to the brutal methods of the Occupation...
 Episode Six: Purpose: Beck and Paige continue to rescue and cure virus infected programs, one of the cured programs struggles with her guilt, a few programs from the Occupation begin to question their orders, and Dyson finds out what Pavel has been up to all this time...
 This chapter contains an attempted suicide.
 Reader discretion is advised.
 Episode Seven: Research and Development: The virus infection has been dealt with and the quarantine lifted, allowing both the Uprising and the Occupation to prepare for the battles ahead...
 Episode Eight: Field Test: The Games.
 A symbol of the Occupation's brutal rule.
 While the Uprising can't strike at the Coliseum directly, they can rescue the programs being transported to the Coliseum, while three members of the Uprising sneak onto Dyson's flagship to find vital information...
 Episode Nine: Master and Apprentice: Cyrus is still alive, and has sent Beck a powerful message, taunting him for his failures.
 Beck struggles with his guilt and anger, but will his friends be able to save him when he lashes out on his own?...
 Episode Ten: The Traitor, Part One: The Uprising goes to spy on Able's Garage, and find out if the Occupation has set up a repurposing device in the Garage.
 While investigating the Garage, the Uprising attempts to rescue a program scheduled to be repurposed, but things don't go smoothly...
 Episode Eleven: The Traitor, Part Two: The Uprising is stronger than ever, and a plan is formed.
 An assault on the Coliseum is launched, but Dyson has his own plans in motion, and one of them is coming to fruition in the form of a deadly trap for Beck and Tron...
 This chapter contains a suicide.
 Reader discretion is advised.
 Episode Twelve: Liberation: The Uprising may have succeeded in rescuing the programs held inside the Coliseum, but the Renegade's team was unable to destroy the Coliseum, and Beck stayed behind to give his team time to escape.
 Can the Uprising rescue him before it's too late...?
+Episode Thirteen: The Battle of Argon: After a daring rescue, Beck has been saved from his execution, and the programs of Argon have risen up against the Occupation.
+However, Dyson has decided enough is enough, and that it's time for Argon to be purged.
+How many will die before the Occupation's bombardment can be stopped...?

 Before I go, I will leave you with a piece of advice: Depiction does not equal endorsement.
 Please read responsibly.
 If you don't like the content of my stories, please click the back button or close the current tab.
 Thank you, and have a nice day.